sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

 ``--do-not-cache-result``
    Disables writing of test results to the ``test-results`` cache file.
 This overrides the corresponding XML configuration setting.

+``--warn-when-php-is-not-configured-for-development``
+   Enables the triggering of a test runner warning when PHP is not configured for development (see :ref:`installation.configuring-php-for-development`).
+A warning is triggered for each PHP configuration setting that is not configured as recommended.
+This overrides the corresponding XML configuration setting.

+``--do-not-warn-when-php-is-not-configured-for-development``
+   Disables the triggering of a test runner warning when PHP is not configured for development.
+This overrides the corresponding XML configuration setting.

 ``--order-by <order>``
    Controls the order in which tests are executed.
 Primary orderings are ``default``, ``defects``, ``duration-ascending``, ``duration-descending``, ``random``, ``reverse``, ``size-ascending``, and ``size-descending``.
 These can be combined with the dependency modifiers ``depends`` and ``no-depends`` by separating values with a comma.
 See :ref:`appendixes.xml-configuration-file.phpunit.executionOrder` for the full list of accepted combinations.
 The values ``duration`` and ``size`` are still accepted as shortcuts for ``duration-ascending`` and ``size-ascending`` respectively, but are deprecated and will be removed in PHPUnit 14.